Did you know that interior decoration has an impact on your health?

 The term biophilia was coined in the 1980s by biologist E.O.
 Wilson to describe the way humans seek to connect with nature.
 For studies show that elements of the natural world or even reminders of it have a positive impact on mental and even physical health.
 This concept is well known to interior designers who incorporate biophile design principles into their proposals, which translates into integration:

-Nhe notions of natural lighting
+• Nhe notions of natural lighting

-Air circulation, the addition of organic materials and plants.
+• Air circulation, the addition of organic materials and plants.

-There are aspects of biophily that may seem obvious to us, such as the benefits of indoor plants or natural daylight.
 Other less obvious aspects of biophily can also help us feel closer to nature.
 For example, the use of organic materials such as floors and furniture or decorative objects made of wood, rather than plastic or laminate.
 Wood is a material that helps to create the feeling of being anchored in one's environment.
-The movement and constant evolution of nature can also be recreated in a home and help us feel good.

 To do this, interior lighting must imitate the diffusion patterns of daylight, which moves with the movement of the sun in the sky throughout the day.
 The sun's path has a significant impact on our circadian rhythms* and the way we feel.
-As such, some people use clever lighting combinations, including pendant lights, decorative wall lights, dimmers, table and work lamps and candles to change the lighting to suit the mood and time of day.

 Darker areas will be more suitable for a restful and calming atmosphere while bright light will stimulate us.